kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Appeal

 If either party disagrees with the judge’s decision, they can appeal the case.
-The individual or entity must file a Notice of Appeal to appeal the case, and a Statement of Appeal within 30 days of filing the notice.
-A copy of this file should be delivered to the opposing party.
+To do so, the individual or entity must typically file a Notice of Appeal followed by a Statement of Appeal within 30 days of filing the notice.
+A copy of this document should also be provided to the opposing party.

-The Statement of Appeal must contain the following information:
+The Statement of Appeal typically contains the following information:

-• A request for an oral argument if the party wants the Circuit Judge to hear the appeal in person, as opposed to submitting a written argument.
+• A request for oral arguments made if the party wants the Circuit Judge to hear the appeal in person, as opposed to submitting a written argument.

 • Legal issues that require the judge’s consideration.